 So the next step LLCs must complete is to choose a registered agent.

 Technically, you can choose to function as your own registered agent or resident agent.
 The other option LLCs have is to maintain a registered agent service in the state.

-If you choose to act as your own registered agent, you’re willingly choosing to put your personal information on the public record, and hackers and scammers can access it from the website of the Oregon Secretary of State.
-Then there’s also the caveat of having to be available during business hours to accept mail and legal documents from the Oregon Secretary of State.
-Unfortunately, that’s usually when most LLCs operate as well, and you run the risk of missing service of process.
+If you choose to act as your own registered agent, you’re willingly choosing to put your personal information on public record, and hackers and scammers can access it from the website of the Oregon Secretary of State.
+You also have to be available during business hours to accept mail and legal documents from the Oregon Secretary of State.
+Unfortunately, that’s usually when most LLCs operate as well, and you run the risk of missing a service of process.